noahaguilera/VideoGameCollectionTracker/DesignDocuments/UserStories.md

 As a user I want to have the ability to add a game manually to my collection if it isn't in the searched games.

+### Edit Game

+As a user I want to be able to edit the games in my collection by clicking an edit button.

+### Delete Game

+As a user I want to be able delete a game from my collection with a simple click, if I don't own it anymore in real life.

 ### View Profile

 As a user I want to be able to view my profile and get some more stats about my game collection.